 - Must use a two-part serial-numbered ticket, with one part retained by purchaser and one part (stub) retained by the Licensee for the draw; - Prizes are awarded at specific intervals (e.g. every 25th ticket wins a prize) and the last remaining ticket in the drum wins the grand prize; - Only purchased tickets are entered into the draw; - If all tickets are not sold, adjustments to the interval of winning tickets must be made to ensure that all prizes are awarded; - SLGA must be informed in advance of any changes to the distribution order of prizes.

-Note: Tickets sales on the Internet will not be approved or allowed, but you may use the Internet to advertise.
+Note: Tickets sales on the Internet will be approved or allowed; please refer to Section 10.2.2 Internet policy for Raffle Licenses.

 Honey Pots